Non-stationary Spatio-Temporal Modeling Using the Stochastic Advection-Diffusion Equation: Example: reconstruction and forecasting

 \subsection{Goals, and training and test data}

-We aim to mimic the emulation of a numerical model that is densely observed with a high signal-to-noise ratio.
-From NStat-True, we observe all grid cells except the grid cells in the rectangle $[6.1, 11.6] \times [3.7, 9.5]\subset \mathcal{D}$ (rounded to the first decimal), to assess the ability to reconstruct the missing rectangle using data up to the given time, and to forecast for different lags forward in time.
-The observed grid cells are observed with i.i.d.
-Gaussian measurement noise with nugget variance $\sigma_n^2 = 0.001$.
+We aim to mimic the emulation of a numerical model that has been densely observed with a high signal-to-noise ratio.
+We generate 20 spatio-temporal realizations of NStat-True that is used for training and testing.
+In each of the 20 realizations, the training data excludes the rectangular area $[6.1, 11.6] \times [3.7, 9.5]\subset \mathcal{D}$ (rounded to the first decimal), and the test data contains only the rectangular area.
+One realization of the training data is demonstrated in Figure~\ref{fig:sim_model2}\textbf{a}.
+The goal is to assess the ability to reconstruct the missing rectangle, and to forecast for different lags forward in time.

-We generate $20$ realization of the NStat-True for training data that excludes the rectangular area and $20$ realization for the test data that is containing the rectangular area.
-The training data is demonstrated in Figure~\ref{fig:sim_model2}\textbf{a}.
-We aim to assess accuracy in reconstructing the masked area from the surrounding observations, and accuracy in forecasting the entire field for different lags forward in time.
-Let a point prediction for location $\vs_i$ be denoted $\hat{y}^*_{i,j} = \mathbb{E}[y^*_{i}|\vy_{j},\hat{\sigma_n^2},\hat{\vtheta}]$, where $\vy_{j}$ is the observed data of the $j$th test set, and $\hat{\sigma_n^2}$ and $\hat{\vtheta}$ are the estimated model parameters.
-Point predictions are evaluated using root mean square error (RMSE)